astrochr/Spark-Showcase/Readme.md

 ---

-The data shows how fast systems move from contamination to collapse.
-Spark's observation brings up an interesting question: without quality gates, conversational AI systems fail quickly.
+The data shows how fast systems move from contamination to collapse, as well as usefulness of individual layers.